kzhirong/INF2003-Database-Project/ROLE_SYSTEM_SETUP.md

 ### 7. Future Enhancements

-- Add admin dashboard to manage CCA admin assignments
 - Allow one user to be admin of multiple CCAs
-- Add email verification for new signups
 - Add password reset functionality
-- Create CCA admin registration flow with approval system
+- Add user management features (edit, disable, delete users)
+- Add audit logs for admin actions
+- Add email notifications for account creation

 ## Troubleshooting

 **Issue: User created but no role assigned**
-- Check if the trigger is created in Supabase
+- Check that the admin API is properly inserting into users table
-- Run the `supabase-schema.sql` again
+- Verify role is being set correctly in the request

 **Issue: CCA admin can't edit their page**
-- Verify `cca_id` in users table matches MongoDB ObjectId exactly
+- Verify `cca_id` in cca_admin_details table matches MongoDB ObjectId exactly
 - Check browser console for errors
+- Ensure the CCA actually exists in MongoDB

 **Issue: Redirect loop**
-- Check middleware is allowing signup and login pages
+- Check middleware is allowing login page
 - Verify user has valid role in database
+- Check that the user has corresponding detail table entry (student_details or cca_admin_details)

 **Issue: "Unauthorized" when editing**
 - Check if user is logged in
 - Verify user's role is 'cca_admin'
-- Verify cca_id matches the CCA being edited
+- Verify cca_id in cca_admin_details matches the CCA being edited

+**Issue: Student account missing details**
+- Ensure student_details record was created with the user
+- Check that all required fields (name, student_id, course, year_of_study) are provided